Kendal - Grange - Windermere drive

 Coordinates: N 54.24935, W 3.00020

 Exit the car park and turn left on the main A590.
-Very shortly take the first left turn to Backbarrow.
-Continue through the village of Backbarrow, passing the village store on the right and soon cross the bridge over the impressive River Leven adjacent to the Whitewater Hotel.
+Very shortly, take the first left turn to Backbarrow.
+Continue through the village of Backbarrow and eventually cross a bridge over the impressive River Leven which falls through a narrow channel below.
+During the infamous storm Desmond flood in December 2015, the river came over the top of the bridge, destroying the parapets.
+Hard to believe in normal conditions.
+Just beyond the bridge is the Whitewater Hotel.
 Immediately beyond the hotel, turn left and follow this road for approx 0.2 miles to the Lakeland Motor Museum, the main car park is on the right opposite the museum.

 Lakeland Motor Museum